deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 ### Option 2

 Use the `etcdctl endpoint status` command.
-The fith parameter in the output table will be `true` for the leader.
+The fifth parameter in the output table will be `true` for the leader.

 Example: